FriendsOfREDAXO/cke5/README_EN.md

 ## Bugtracker

-You have found a mistake or a nice feature ready?
-[Create Issue](https://github.com/FriendsOfREDAXO/cke5/issues).
+If you have found a error or maybe you have an idea, You can create a [Issue](https://github.com/FriendsOfREDAXO/cke5/issues).
-Before you create a new Issue, please search if already exists with your request and read the [Issue Guidelines (englisch)](https://github.com/necolas/issue-guidelines) from [Nicolas Gallagher](https://github.com/necolas/).
+Before you create a new issue, please search if there already exists an issue with your request, and read the [Issue Guidelines (englisch)](https://github.com/necolas/issue-guidelines) from [Nicolas Gallagher](https://github.com/necolas/).

 ## Changelog